Jake-SNHU/CS-499/README.md

 Rather than creating entirely new applications, each artifact was selected from previous coursework and significantly improved to demonstrate stronger software engineering practices, more efficient algorithms, and secure database implementation.

 ---
+# Repository Structure
+- CS360_Project3_Original (contains the original complete android app)
+- CS360_Project3_Enhancement1 (contains the complete android app after all category one enhancements)
+- CS360_Project3_Enhancement2 (contains the complete android app after all category two enhancements)
+- CS340_Project_Original (contains the original MongoDB dashboard project files)
+- CS340_Project_Enhancement3 (contains the enhanced MongoDB dashboard project files)

+---
+# Supporting Documentation

+This repository also includes the documentation developed throughout the capstone process:

+- Code Review
+- CS 499 Milestone Two (contains the narrative that describes the enhancements made in Category one)
+- CS 499 Milestone Three (contains the narrative that describes the enhancements made in Category two)
+- CS 499 Milestone Four (contains the narrative that describes the enhancements made in Category three)

+These documents explain the reasoning behind each enhancement and demonstrate the software engineering process used throughout the project.

+---

 # Featured Artifacts